 The Visual Resources Center (VRC) supports innovative and creative approaches to image-intensive teaching and learning.
-We collaborate with faculty and students on digital humanities teaching projects, including digital exhibitions, interactive timelines, and 3D technologies.
+We collaborate with faculty and students on digital humanities teaching projects, including digital exhibitions, interactive timelines, mapping, data visualization, and 3D technologies.
 We curate collections of images for teaching, both digital and historic.
 The VRC offers collaborative spaces with large, wall-mounted monitors and workstations with specialized scanners and dual monitors.
 We host training sessions, virtual interviews, tutorials, and study camps.
-We also offer imaging services and specialized classroom support.
+We also offer imaging services and specialized classroom support, including virtual reality.

 The VRC Post

 Graph Commons is a collaborative platform for mapping, analyzing, and sharing data-networks.

 As a leading digital humanities software tool, Omeka enables the building of collections and the creation of digital exhibitions with advanced features such as mapping and image annotation.